Rules & Regulations

 • In compliance with Maine State Department of Environmental Protection Regulations, mechanical repairs to all vehicles, with the exception of changing a flat tire or jump-starting a dead battery, are prohibited on campus.
 Vehicles requiring other mechanical repairs must be driven or towed to an off-campus service facility.
 Changing or draining any vehicle fluids is prohibited on University property.
 All University vehicles must be serviced in locations designated for that purpose.
 The washing of motor vehicles is prohibited on campus, and vehicles must be washed at locations dedicated for that purpose.

-• Winter Parking Ban – All Faculty/Staff (blue) and Commuter (Black) parking lots and all roadways and driveways are closed to parking from November 1st to May 1st of each year between the hours of midnight and 6:00 AM.
+• Winter Parking Ban – All Faculty/Staff, Commuter, and Visitor parking areas and all roadways and driveways are closed to parking from November 1 to May 1 of each year between the hours of midnight and 6:00 AM, regardless of the weather.
 Vehicles parked in violation will be subject to being ticketed and towed at the owners’ expense.

-• Faculty, Staff, Commuters and Visitors displaying blue or black permits may park overnight in either the commuter section of the Bridge Tennis Court lot or the College Ave South lot.
+• Faculty/staff or visitors displaying blue or black permits may park overnight in either the commuter section of the Bridge Tennis Court lot or the College Ave South lot.
 Residents with red permits should only park in red lots per their permit.
 Please remind visitors to campus of this policy to avoid their vehicles being cited or towed.

-• Motor vehicles parked on campus must have a valid permit or day pass displayed, and be registered with Parking and Transportation Services.
+• Motor vehicles parked on campus must have a permit/pass and be registered with Parking & Transportation Services when on campus.

-Charges for violations of these Rules may be waived by payment of the fines:
+Charges for violations of these rules may be waived by payment of the fines (effective as of 07/01/22):

 $200